How to Deploy Models on Kubernetes

 - Use the Seldon Core integration to deploy the machine learning model.

-Deploying a machine learning model using Fabric for Deep Learning (FfDL)
+Deploying a machine learning model on Kubernetes using Fabric for Deep Learning (FfDL)

 Fabric for Deep Learning (FfDL) is a platform developed by IBM to run deep learning frameworks on Kubernetes.
 Deep learning algorithms simulate the human brain through their multi-layered network architecture.
 Models are often utilised to process raw analogue data and automatically extract features of raw data.
 FfDL is mostly used as a platform for organisations that offer the deep learning models as a service.